minprog/uva-prog-ink/10 Workshops/20 Workshop 2/40 Programs.md

 	['My', 'namE', 'is', 'JohN', 'SmIth']
 	>>> lowercase_phrase = phrase.lower()
 	>>> print lowercase_phrase
-	’my name is john smith’
+	'my name is john smith'

 Using such a list of words, you can go through each word and convert it to Pig Latin.